-Netflix recently rolled out its biggest price increases ever, but you don’t have to pay those prices.
+Netflix recently rolled out a price increase, but you don’t have to pay those prices.

 One option is to leave Netflix.
 There are multiple cheaper streaming services, as we detail in “Hulu Now Offers One of the Cheapest Streaming TV Plans Around.”